 Street art and community roots at Rome’s Quadraro neighborhood

-So you thought Rome was all about BCs and ancient artwork.
-Understandably so, if we think of all the beauty and art and frescoes and carvings scattered all around town from imperial times to the Renaissance period.
-As its moniker suggest, however, art production in the eternal city looks quite alive and kicking still today.
+If you thought the things to do in Rome were only related to BC times and ancient artwork, take the metro to Quadraro/Porta Furba and get ready with your DSLR.
+Of course, if we only have one day in Rome, we will try our best to see as much as we can of the beauty and art and frescoes and carvings scattered all around town from imperial times to the Renaissance period.
+But as the city’s moniker suggests, the art production in the eternal city looks quite alive and kicking still today.